4 ways to save time and money with better financial processes

 Mapping your processes for purchasing supplies—from ordering, to receiving, to managing inventory and paying invoices—will often reveal many opportunities to save money and improve reporting to management.
 Furthermore, automation of certain tasks using digital tools will help your finance team to better track purchase orders, monitor inventory levels, make payments and generate timely reports.

 “When tasks are automated, there is less room for error when information needs to travel between departments.”
-Chan says.
+Sood says.
 “That reduces the number of errors and speeds up the entire process.”

 3. Ensure you get the right numbers